raiyen-zayed-rakin/AIUB-CGPA-Calculator/README.md

 - Count how many credits each grade has total.
 (1/2/3 credit).
 - Enter the values in their place.
 (Leave empty will be handled automatically).
 - Press Calculate CGPA and see the result.

+## Contributions:
+Any sort of contributions and advices are highly appreciated.